This article is part of a larger series on Accounting Software.

 Small Business Accounting Statistics

-17. 31% of small businesses in the US spend more than $5,000 on administering their federal taxes each year.
+17. 31% of small businesses in the US spend more than $5,000 per year administering their federal taxes

-The schedule C is a relatively simple income statement for nonincorporated, single-owner businesses to file with the personal income tax return, Form 1040.
+Sole proprietors are the most common type of business in the US and must file an annual Schedule C. Schedule C is a relatively simple income statement for nonincorporated, single-owner businesses to file with their personal income tax return, Form 1040.

 (IRS SOI Tax Stats)